-The Global Trade Management software system enables the company to deliver the products quickly unlike those without the GTM software system.
+The GTM software system enables the company to deliver the products quickly unlike those without the GTM software system.
 The process of delivery of order is never delayed.
-Once the order is ready for shipping, the processes like documentation are done quickly and accurately.
+Once the order is ready for shipping Service, the processes like documentation are done quickly and accurately.
 GTM enables quick delivery of products, thereby improving customer service and creating satisfied customers.

 Landed cost is the total cost of the product, i.e. all the costs incurred from manufacturing to the shipping of the product.
 Landed calculations should not be done manually because that may lead to errors and is also a time-consuming process.
 For an international trade, it is difficult to obtain the landed costs, but GTM takes care of calculating landed costs, thereby enabling the company to make the right decisions.
 Automated landed costs can bring great profits to the company.